Yoga Therapy Training

 Hyperactive Thyroid

-Take care with strong head-back poses (e.g. Camel and Cobra Pose).
+Take care with strong head-back poses (e.g. Camel pose).

 Take care with Shoulderstand pose.